fertab/hp-ams/README.md

 # hp-ams Helm Chart

-This is a Helm Chart for deploying `hp-ams` in a Openshift cluster (4.14) that is running over HO iLO 6 baremetal infrastructure using a `DaemonSet`.
+This is a Helm Chart for deploying `hp-ams` in an Openshift cluster (v4.14) that is running over HO iLO 6 baremetal infrastructure using a `DaemonSet`.
 This chart includes optional configurations for RBAC, SecurityContextConstraints (SCC), and other customizations.

 ## 📌 Requirements